KD23243/Ballerina-Profiler/README.md

 ## **Installation**
-To install the Profiler App, simply download the latest release from the GitHub repository and extract the contents to a directory of your choice.
-The app is a Java Archive (JAR) file and can be run on any operating system with Java installed.
+To install the Ballerina Profiler, simply download the latest release from the GitHub repository and extract the Profiler.jar to the directory where the ballerina jar is located.

 ## **CLI Usage**